yack-security/CFWorker_GetCities/README.md

 ### Query Parameters

 - `limit` (optional): Maximum number of cities to return.
 Default is 5, and the maximum is 40.
 - `country` (optional): Comma-separated list of countries to filter cities by.
-Default is `Canada,United States,United Kingdom`.
+Default is `Canada,United States,United Kingdom,France`.

 ### Examples

-1. **Get a single city starting with "ci" from Canada, United States and United Kingdom:**
+1. **Get a single city starting with "ci" from Canada, United States, United Kingdom and France:**

 - `https://cities.yack.one/ci?limit=1`